 There are 16 colleges within the Kentucky Community & Technical College System that offer post-secondary and higher education options in over seventy locations across the state.

-So now, through this cooperation between Kentucky Skills U and the Commonwealth’s College System, people without a high school diploma and also adults wanting to go back to college, have the chance to earn their high school equivalency degree while at the same time, they’ll be working towards college credit.
+So now, through this cooperation between Kentucky Skills U and the Commonwealth’s College System, people without a high school diploma and also adults wanting to go back to college have the chance to earn their high school equivalency degree while at the same time working towards college credit.

-The courses that are meeting or exceed the skills and knowledge at a level of the GED test at the college-ready (165-175) or the college-level PLUS college credit level (175-200) enable students to get submitting ACT or SAT scores waived.
+The courses that meet or exceed the skills and knowledge at a level of the GED test at the college-ready (165-175) or the college-level PLUS college credit level (175-200) may result in that students don’t need to submit ACT or SAT.

 Non-qualifying students can, of course, always choose to follow an online GED course to help them earn their GED diploma and still go to college.
 Online GED courses prove a fresh start for anyone of any age!